 OpenTelemetry and SigNoz

 In this tutorial, we will use SigNoz as our backend analysis tool.
 SigNoz is a full-stack open-source APM tool that can be used for storing and visualizing the telemetry data collected with OpenTelemetry.
 It is built natively on OpenTelemetry and works on the OTLP data formats.
+SigNoz provides query and visualization capabilities for the end-user and comes with out-of-box charts for application metrics and traces.

 Now let’s get down to how to implement OpenTelemetry Nextjs libraries for a sample Nextjs application and then visualize the collected data in SigNoz.

 SigNoz cloud is the easiest way to run SigNoz.
-Sign up for a free account and get 30 days of unlimited access to all features.
+You can sign up here for a free account and get 30 days of unlimited access to all features.

 Creating a sample Nextjs application

-Step 1: Create a project using any of these commands
+Step 1: Create a New project

 npx create-next-app@latest